upasana-mittal/Setsumei-ML/algorithms/kNN.md

 directions, the cosine similarity is ≠1.
 If we want to use cosine similarity as a distance metric, we need to multiply it by ≠1.
 Other popular distance metrics include *Chebychev distance, Mahalanobis distance, and Hamming distance*.
-The choice of the distance metric, as well as the value for k, are the choices the analyst makes before running the algorithm.
+The choice of the distance metric, as well as the value for k, are the choices the analyst makes before running the algorithm which are also known as hyperparameters.